Practice questions

 $1.2069=1.03^t$

 This is an exponential equation.
-To solve for $t$, take log on both sides:
+To solve for $t$, take the log of both sides:

 $\log(1.2069)=\log(1.03^t)$